J-Klesper/J-Klesper/README.md

 my passion for data and art in my career, where I strive to find solutions to complex problems and present them in an engaging and understandable way.
-As a dedicated data analyst, I maintain a deep curiosity about technological advances and the myriad possibilities they unlock and the myriad possibilities they unlock across various facets of life.
+As a dedicated data analyst, I maintain a deep curiosity about technological advances and the myriad possibilities they unlock across various facets of life.

 ## Skills